PRESIDENT – TREVOR ASHBY

 Chair of SPRA from May 2011 to May 2017

 President since May 2017

-I have lived in Shirley for over 42 years with my family and am a member of the local Baptist Church.
+I have lived in Shirley since 1977 with my family and am a member of the local Baptist Church.
 I am Chairman of the Shirley Planning Forum, an amalgamation of eight Residents’ Associations in Shirley, which is set up to work with Croydon Council Planning Department to agree the future development plans for Shirley for the next 15 years.
 I am also Chairman of the Shrublands Trust, which was set up to alleviate poverty on the Shrublands Estate and the surrounding area.

 Having taken early retirement 16 years ago from being a Building Surveyor, I spend my time playing tennis, gardening, walking in the country and serving on various local committees and sub-committees including the ones mentioned above

 I believe in communicating and working with other people to maintain and improve the aims and objectives of our local community.

 Treasurer since May 2019

 I have lived in Spring Park for over 35 years and I have worked in various aspects of finance for over forty years.
 My last employment was with an interior and graphic design company in Bermondsey as a Financial Administrator.

 Prior to that I worked for various companies, mainly within construction, manufacturing and private finance initiative, as accountant and company secretary.
 Although I am qualified by experience I feel that this doesn’t preclude me from the role as treasurer.